jsalamander/akut-shift-planner/README.md

 ## Test

-Run the testsuite with the following comand: ´./vendor/phpunit/phpunit/phpunit´
+Run the testsuite with the following comand: ´composer test´.

+To run the test with an empty database: ´composer test-with-new-database´